You are currently viewing Texas Energy Crisis a Warning for Michigan

 New generation facilities should be reliable

-The following letter was addressed to Senator Dan Lauwers, Chair of the Senate Energy and Technology Committee, and Representative Joe Bellino, Chair of the House Energy Committee.
-The original letter can be viewed here.
+The following letter went to Senator Dan Lauwers, Chair of the Senate Energy and Technology Committee, and Representative Joe Bellino, Chair of the House Energy Committee.
+You can view the original letter here.

 Dear Chairmen Lauwers and Bellino,